 Tamara brings a strong focus on commercial discipline combined with a genuine commitment to positive social impact.
 She has extensive experience working with institutional investors and operating companies to structure and deliver complex housing projects, including regeneration, seniors living and affordable housing initiatives, with a clear emphasis on long-term sustainability and customer outcomes.

 Passionate about ensuring people have access to safe, secure and high-quality homes, Tamara is particularly interested in partnership models that unlock new supply while preserving affordability and choice for customers.
-She is committed to supporting Hume to grow its impact and to create inclusive communities where people can build stable, thriving futures.
+She is committed to supporting Hume to grow its impact and to create inclusive communities where people can build stable, thriving future

-Tamara joined the Hume Board in December 2025
+Tamara joined the Hume Board in December 2025.

 Hume’s Executive Team provides strong leadership and strategic direction, ensuring the organisation operates effectively and delivers on its commitment to the communities it serves.